SethHWeidman/ai_computing/README.md

 script demonstrating tensor transposes and reshaping operations used throughout the multi-head attention examples.

+### Multi-head attention demo

+The file `LLMs-from-scratch/ch03/01_main-chapter-code/multihead_attention_reference.py` is a small shape-oriented demo comparing a single-head attention block to a multi-head attention block (built on `attention_helpers.MultiHeadAttentionBase`), and prints the intermediate/output tensor shapes.

 ### KV cache reference

 The file `LLMs-from-scratch/ch04/03_kv-cache/gpt_with_kv_cache_reference.py` contains a